Jinger Duggar May Be Pregnant, Says Marriage To Jeremy Vuolo Suffers Sometimes

 A post shared by jinger nicole {duggar} vuolo (@jingernicolevuolo) on

 As People reports, Jessa Duggar announced her first pregnancy five months after her wedding.
 It’s been just as long since Jeremy Vuolo and Jinger Duggar tied the knot.
 And according to E!
 News, Jill Duggar revealed that she was pregnant just two months after she and Derick Dillard got married.
-The Duggar girls likely get knocked up so quickly because they don’t believe in birth control.
+The Duggar girls likely get pregnant so quickly because they don’t believe in birth control.
 They’ve also been taught that children are “a blessing from the Lord and a gift from him,” so the more kids they have, the more blessed they are.
 This is an incentive to start reproducing as soon as possible.

 However, this doesn’t mean that the Duggar girls want everyone to constantly speculate about whether they are pregnant or not.
 Jinger Duggar made sure to keep her stomach covered up in another recent photo that was posted on her family’s Facebook page.
 Perhaps she put on a thick coat so that no one can claim that they spot a baby bump.